 Hit the beach

 Haifa easily wins the title for best beaches in Israel.
-Bat Galim and Dado are two of the best beaches in Haifa, and both are excellent places to practice sports such as surfing, kite-surfing, wind-surfing, paddle-boarding.
+Bat Galim and Dado are both are excellent places to practice sports such as surfing, kite-surfing, wind-surfing, paddle-boarding.

 Dado Beach is famous for the long boardwalk and the well kept gardens, and a favorite of locals.